NushaMBZ/aide-memoire/AGM4367/N Unit-02 S-15.md

 #### 6. Product Withdrawal:

-- In some cases, companies may decide to withdraw the product from the market due to diminishing sales and profitability.
+- In some cases, companies may decide to <mark style="background: #FF5582A6;">withdraw the product from the market due to diminishing sales</mark> and profitability.

-#### 7. Important Considerations:

-- The decline stage can vary in duration based on the product's characteristics and market dynamics.
-- Products may decline due to various factors, including changing consumer needs, technological advancements, or the emergence of substitutes.

 ## Product Life Cycle Management (PLM)

 **Product Life Cycle Management (PLM)** is a comprehensive approach to <mark style="background: #FF5582A6;">managing all aspects of a product's lifecycle</mark>, from design and production to support and disposal.

-Key points about PLM include:

-- **Data Storage and Communication:** PLM serves as a repository for all product-related information, including design specifications, manufacturing processes, customer feedback, marketing plans, and more.

-- **Benefits:** Organizations that implement PLM systems often experience increased revenue, reduced per-unit product costs, and streamlined administrative processes.

-- **Product Information Creation:** Various tools and software applications are used to create product information, such as word processors, spreadsheets, graphics programs, requirements analysis tools, and more.

-- **Managed Elements:** PLM manages products and parts, related documents, ancillary documents for training and maintenance, electronic files supporting design and development, and information about material content, recycling, and disposal methods.

-**Injecting New Life into a Brand:**

-Over time, established brands may need revitalization to remain competitive and relevant.
-Injecting new life into a brand involves making changes to the product, pricing, distribution, and promotion strategies.
-Some ways to achieve this include:

-- **Product Improvement:** Enhance the product to better align with the evolving needs and preferences of consumers.

-- **Pricing Strategies:** Adjust pricing to influence market share.

-- **Distribution Enhancement:** Expand the availability of the product by adjusting distribution channels or making it more widely accessible to consumers.

-- **Promotion and Advertising:** Change the style of promotion and advertising to create brand awareness and highlight new features or benefits of the product.

 ## The Ansoff Matrix

-The **Ansoff Matrix** assists in identifying different approaches to growth by considering existing and new products in relation to existing and new markets.
-The matrix provides a framework for decision-making and helps companies choose the most suitable growth strategy.
+The **Ansoff Matrix** assists in <mark style="background: #FF5582A6;">identifying different approaches to growth by considering existing and new products in relation to existing and new markets.</mark>

 The Ansoff Matrix consists of four growth strategies:
 ![[Pasted image 20230822175755.png]]
-1. **Market Penetration (Existing markets, Existing products):** Market penetration focuses on increasing market share by selling more of the same products to the same market.
-This strategy involves actions such as attracting competitors' customers, gaining more market share, and increasing product usage by existing customers.
+1. **Market Penetration (Existing markets, Existing products):** Market penetration focuses on<mark style="background: #FF5582A6;"> increasing market share by selling more of the same products to the same market.</mark>

-2. **Market Development (New markets, Existing products):** Market development involves introducing existing products to new markets.
-This strategy seeks to expand the customer base by targeting new geographical areas or customer segments.
-It may involve modifying distribution channels, altering pricing policies, or entering new demographic markets.
+2. **Market Development (New markets, Existing products):** Market development involves <mark style="background: #FF5582A6;">introducing existing products to new markets.</mark> This strategy seeks to <mark style="background: #FFF3A3A6;">expand the customer base by targeting new geographical areas or customer segments.</mark> It may involve modifying distribution channels, altering pricing policies, or entering new demographic markets.

-3. **Product Development (Existing markets, New products):** Product development focuses on creating new products for existing markets.
-This strategy involves introducing new variants, features, or packaging of existing products to meet evolving customer needs and preferences.
-Companies aim to attract existing customers to the new offerings and retain their loyalty.
+3. **Product Development (Existing markets, New products):** Product development focuses on <mark style="background: #FF5582A6;">creating new products for existing markets.</mark> This strategy involves introducing new variants, features, or packaging of existing products to meet evolving customer needs and preferences.

-4. **Diversification (New markets, New products):** Diversification is the riskiest strategy, involving the introduction of new products to new markets.
-This approach requires entering unfamiliar territories and requires careful consideration of risks and rewards.
-Diversification can be either related (leveraging existing capabilities) or unrelated (venturing into entirely new areas).
-The goal is to create new revenue streams and reduce reliance on a single market or product.
+4. **Diversification (New markets, New products):** Diversification is the riskiest strategy, involving the <mark style="background: #FF5582A6;">introduction of new products to new markets.</mark> The goal is to create new revenue streams and reduce reliance on a single market or product.

 ### Application of Ansoff Matrix

 **Corporate Ansoff Matrix**:

-1. **Market Penetration**: This strategy involves selling more of the same products to the same market.
+1. **Market Penetration**: This strategy involves <mark style="background: #FF5582A6;">selling more of the same products</mark> to the same market.
 It is considered a low-risk option because the company already understands the product and the market dynamics.
-Companies can use tactics like advertising, loyalty programs, or promotions to achieve market penetration.

-2. **Product Development**: In this approach, a company sells new or improved products to the same market.
-While it involves some risk, it's generally less risky than entering new markets.
-Strategies may include launching new product variants, offering different packaging, or developing related products or services.
+2. **Product Development**: In this approach, a company sells new or <mark style="background: #FF5582A6;">improved products to the same market.</mark> Strategies may include launching new product variants, offering different packaging, or developing related products or services.

-3. **Market Development**: Companies employing this strategy aim to sell existing products to new markets.
-This involves a higher level of risk because the company is venturing into unfamiliar territory.
-Tactics include targeting different geographical markets, using different sales channels, or reaching out to different customer segments.
+3. **Market Development**: Companies employing this strategy aim to <mark style="background: #FF5582A6;">sell existing products to new markets.</mark> Tactics include targeting different geographical markets, using different sales channels, or reaching out to different customer segments.

 4. **Diversification**: Diversification is the riskiest strategy as it involves entering entirely new markets with new products or services.
-The advantage is that adverse circumstances affecting one business may not affect the others.
 However, it's crucial to recognize that this approach carries substantial risks and requires substantial resources and expertise.

 **Personal Ansoff Matrix**:

-1. **Staying Put**: Remaining in the same role or position is generally a low-risk option in a personal career context.
+1. **Staying Put**: Remaining in the <mark style="background: #FF5582A6;">same role or position</mark> is generally a low-risk option in a personal career context.
 You are familiar with your current responsibilities and have established relationships within the company.

-2. **Role Change in the Same Company**: Transitioning to a different role within the same company or a similar job within the same industry carries a higher level of risk.
+2. **Role Change in the Same Company**: Transitioning to a <mark style="background: #FF5582A6;">different role within the same company or a similar job</mark> within the same industry carries a higher level of risk.
 While you have some familiarity with the industry and company culture, you may need to acquire new skills and adapt to different responsibilities.

-3. **Change to a New Industry**: Moving to a role in a completely different industry is the riskiest option from a personal perspective.
+3. **Change to a New Industry**: <mark style="background: #FF5582A6;">Moving to a role in a completely different industry</mark> is the riskiest option from a personal perspective.
 It often involves a steep learning curve, potential loss of existing contacts, and a need to reposition your skills and expertise.

 ![[Pasted image 20230822181524.png]]
 To use the Ansoff Matrix effectively, both individuals and companies should: